NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 3. Use the `0.45x0.45` button.
 4. Replace one of the green LEDs with your red LED.
 5. You can use either variant for the `AVR_SPI...` header.
 The surfacemount one takes up more space (see it on your remote, under the LCD).
 The throughole one is more compact.
+6. Do not connect the power pin on the ISP programmer/Bootloader header.

 You might notice that some of the symbols for the parts seem backwards.
 This is because they are 'mirrored'.
 There's a mirror tool or your can mirror parts by editing their properties with the `info` tool.